andrewm24/andrewm24.github.io/README.md

 - See existing attachments when editing entries
 - Delete entries or edit them later
 - Confetti celebration when the timer completes
-- Capture a random Pokémon in your Pokédex at the end of each session
+- Capture a random Pokémon in your Pokédex every time the timer finishes
 - Calming, responsive layout with playful Pokémon styling and subtle animations
 - Spinning, bouncing Pokéball and scrolling Pokéball background for extra flair
 - A running Pikachu sprite dashes across the page